 Your purpose and your process should always perfectly align.
 We need to be intentional about ministry to make sure what we’re spending our time and effort on will get us the results we’re after.

-What I’m going to share with you today is the strategy and process we’ve used here in Sriracha, Thailand to grow our youth group from scratch to between 30-40 young people in 6 months.
+What I’m going to share with you today is the strategy and process we’ve used here in Victory Church Sriracha in Thailand to grow our youth group from scratch to between 30-40 young people in 6 months.